zeero/CCPlugins/commands/fix-imports.md

 ## Phase 1: Import Analysis

 **MANDATORY FIRST STEPS:**
-1. First, check for `fix-imports` directory in project root
+1. Check if `fix-imports` directory exists in current working directory
-2. Check for existing session files in `fix-imports/` (NOT in parent directories)
+2. If directory exists, check for session files:
+   - Look for `fix-imports/state.json`
+   - Look for `fix-imports/plan.md`
+   - If found, resume from existing session
-3. If no session exists:
+3. If no directory or session exists:
    - Scan for all broken imports
    - Create fix plan
    - Initialize progress tracking